se-jaeger/my-zsh/README.md

 ### Zsh - Deprecated

-Zsh is the default shell since macOS 10.15
+Zsh is the default shell since macOS 10.15.

+For older versions:

-The easiest way to install Zsh is using [brew](https://brew.sh).
+> The easiest way to install Zsh is using [brew](https://brew.sh).
-Therefore run: `brew install zsh`
+> Therefore run: `brew install zsh`

 ### oh-my-zsh